Governance Risks: Reshaping the "G" in ESG

 Overcoming Top ESG Program Challenges

-Leading organizations have found that their biggest challenges with managing an effective ESG program relate to:
+Internal audit has brought immense value by focusing efforts on important emerging ESG risks.
+Leading organizations have found their biggest challenges with managing an effective ESG program relate to:

-• having one system of record to track all ESG initiatives & claims.
+• having one system of record to track all ESG initiatives, ESG data, & claims.

 • evidence collection to substantiate the organization’s progress towards those public claims.

-• selecting the appropriate framework(s) to map against.
+• selecting the appropriate framework(s) to map against, such as SASB, GRI, and MSCI

-Whether you’re looking to start or accelerate your ESG journey, implementing connected risk management software can help your organization get on the right footing going forward in preparation for potential future requirements.
+Whether you’re looking to start or accelerate your ESG journey, implementing connected ESG software can help your organization get on the right footing going forward in preparation for potential future regulatory requirements.

 Wole Segun was Senior Manager of Solutions Advisory Services at AuditBoard.
 Wole joined AuditBoard from EY, where he spent 10 years providing business consulting services around Internal Audit, SOX compliance, and Enterprise Risk Management to clients across multiple industry segments.
 Connect with Wole on LinkedIn.